-infinite User Manual - Version 2.00 Catalog Number: ZI250B (6/03)
+infinite prime User Manual - Version 2.00 Catalog Number: Zl0647A (11/08) All data is subject to change without prior notice.

-All data is subject to change without prior notice.
 Hereby, Electronics Line 3000 Ltd. declares that this control panel is in compliance with the essential requirements and other relevant provisions of Directive 1999/5/EC.
-868.35MHz frequency transmitters are not intended for use in Bulgaria, Greece, Poland and Slovenia.
+Copyright © 2008 Electronics Line 3000 Ltd. All rights reserved.